 While the fireworks begin at 9:30, activities along the waterfront begin at 5, so you will definitely want to arrive early.
 The main stage at Waterfront Park will feature music from Red Hot Juba and Kat Wright.

-It is recommended that guests utilize the University of Vermont Gutterson Parking Garage.
-Shuttles will begin running 3:45 and continue running until 11:30 to get people from Patrick Gymnasium to One Main Street on the waterfront.
+It is recommended that guests utilize the University of Vermont Gutterson Parking Garage, which offers free parking for the event.
+GMT shuttles will begin running at 3:45pm and continue running until 11:30pm to get people from Patrick Gymnasium to One Main Street on the waterfront.
 The round trip fare costs $1.
 Be prepared to wait after the fireworks as some streets will be closed to allow pedestrians to clear the area.

 If you take your bike, Local Motion will feature free valet parking on Lake Street at the northern part of Waterfront Park.